 The Bank's risk appetite is set by the Board of Directors and takes into account the Bank's Strategic Intent.
-The executive management of the Bank is responsible for implementation of the risk appetite throughout the Bank's operations and business.
+The executive management of the Bank is responsible for cascading the organisation's operational risk appetite throughout the Bank's operations and business.
 The Board Risk Committee maintains oversight of the business performance against the risk appetite.
-Management review is conducted by the relevant management committee and monitoring by Audit, Risk & Compliance Committee (ARCC).
+The relevant management committees conduct the review, while monitoring is performed by Audit, Risk & Compliance Committee (ARCC).